kaizhu256/node-utility2/README.md

 /*
 example.js

-this shared browser / node script will run browser tests with coverage (via istanbul and electron)
+this script will run browser tests with coverage
+(via istanbul and electron)

 instruction